mjhorvath/ToEE-d20-Inspector/README.md

 # Running the program

 This program only works in Windows.
 It is an HTML Application that utlilizes the Windows Scripting Host.
 It's basically just an HTML document with some JavaScript and some basic file I/O, such as the ability to read and write text files.
-Just click on it like you would an executable.
+Just click on the file with the "hta" extension like you would an executable.
 I have received reports that some virus/anti-malware software do not like this type of software, and will complain.
 I should really re-program the tool in some other language.

 # Spreadsheet